PSYR3X/telefeed_docs/docs/commands.md

 ```
 /clone 2759205517 28887387 200 on 2759205517
 ```
+__Warning!__
+Because this commands sends a high amount of messages in a short time it will cause temporary limits from telegram servers.
+Basically when this happens you will not be able to send any message from this account for <b>5 minutes</b> to <b>1 hour</b> depending on the limit.

+You will get a notification from the bot when such a limit is encountered (You will also notice yourself since you will not be able to send any message when that happens).
+There's no way around this other than not using this command.

 __Important:__ When using this command, the bot might delay message redirection for your setups.